ggerganov/llama.cpp/README.md

 ## Limitations

-- I don't know yet how much the quantization affects the quality of the generated text
+- We don't know yet how much the quantization affects the quality of the generated text
 - Probably the token sampling can be improved
 - The Accelerate framework is actually currently unused since I found that for tensor shapes typical for the Decoder, there is no benefit compared to the ARM_NEON intrinsics implementation.
 Of course, it's possible that I simlpy don't